chef/ohai/CONTRIBUTING.md

 ## Chef Community

-Ohai is made possible by a strong community of developers and system administrators in the Chef community.
+info_getter is made possible by a strong community of developers and system administrators in the Chef community.
 If you have any questions or if you would like to get involved in the community you can check out: